Sila

 In the context of the Supramundane or Noble Eightfold Path, the role of Sila shifts.
 Here, the purpose is to purify the mind so that our actions, speech, and way of living don’t trap us in worldly distractions.
 It's about elevating our consciousness and freeing ourselves from attachment to the world.

-With Right View, we come to understand that desires and expectations in relationships or livelihood can never bring lasting fulfillment.
+With Right View, we come to understand that our desires and expectations from relationships or livelihood can never bring lasting fulfillment.
 They’re unreliable and will eventually lead to dissatisfaction.

 As a result, one gradually simplifies life, letting go of relationships that hinder progress on the path and activities that cause mental disturbances or block spiritual growth.

 We must also let go of the false belief that others are the cause of our anger, frustration, or irritation.
-It's easy to think that people or circumstances are responsible for our stress or unhappiness, but in truth, these emotions are produced by our own minds.
-They stem from deeply ingrained patterns and intentions, rooted in clinging to the Five Aggregates..
+It's easy to think that people or circumstances are responsible for our stress or unhappiness, but in truth, these thoughts and emotions are produced by our own minds.
+They stem from deeply ingrained patterns of thinking and intentions, rooted in clinging to the Five Aggregates..

-It’s hard to let go of attachment to the world when we’re caught up in anger, whether it's directed at ourselves, others, or our circumstances.
-Cultivating kindness and compassion starts with understanding that we all, including ourselves, struggle with clinging to the Five Aggregates.
-Anyone who hasn’t reached liberation is acting from desire, aversion, and unknowing.
+One cannot let go of attachment to the world when they are caught up in anger, whether it's directed at themselves, others, or circumstances.
+Cultivating kindness and compassion starts with understanding that everyone, including ourselves, are afflicted with clinging to the Five Aggregates.
+Anyone who hasn’t reached liberation is acting from desire, aversion, and ignorance.

-Since we’re all influenced by craving, aversion, and unknowing, it becomes easier not to take things personally.
-We begin to understand that people’s actions, like our own, are shaped by their past experiences and conditions.
+Since we’re all influenced by craving, aversion, and ignorance, it's wise not to take things personally.
+One understands that people’s actions, like our own, are shaped by their past experiences and conditions.

 For example, someone who has experienced abuse or hardship may develop harmful patterns or unhealthy ways of interacting with the world.
 That’s why compassion and kindness are so important, for both ourselves and others.